 Rather than caring about which term is used, it is more useful for patients to gain a clear understanding of the precise medical diagnosis.

-- The medical diagnosis identifies the actual cause of the patient’s symptoms - low back pain, leg pain, neck pain, pain, and more.
+- The medical diagnosis identifies the actual cause of the patient’s back pain, leg pain and other symptoms.

 The medical professional determines the cause of the patient’s pain through a combination of a review of the patient’s medical history through a combination of: